- 15th November, 2017

 33 blog posts

-Manchester is where the atom was first split, the industrial revolution started, graphene was invented, and is home to the biggest university population in Europe.
+Why start-up in Manchester where the atom was first split, the industrial revolution started, graphene was invented, and is home to the biggest university population in Europe.
 These points alone set the scene for a serious city where businesses can thrive.

 It’s not just the remote working opportunities or inspiring and flexible shared offices in Manchester, like us at Workplace, that attract new entrepreneurs.
 Manchester has one of the highest start-up rates in the North West.